The research focus of Applied Mathematics is on Mathematical Modelling and Mathematical Physics

 You can apply for the PhD programme via this link.

 Mathematical Optical Physics.
-Research covers a wide range of areas, from fundamental wave phenomena and quantum systems to liquid crystals, ultracold atomic gases, quantum optics and nanofabricated metamaterials.
+Research covers a wide range of areas, from fundamental wave phenomena and quantum system to liquid crystals, ultracold atomic gases, quantum optics and nanofabricated metamaterials.

 Mathematics in Medicine and Biology.
 We use mathematics to gain insight into questions in evolutionary biology, physiology, molecular and cell biology and are particularly interested in the roles of stochasticity and networks.